A topic from the subject of Analytical Chemistry in Chemistry.

 • Equivalence point: The point at which the moles of titrant added are equal to the moles of analyte in the sample.

-• End point: The point at which the indicator changes color, signaling the equivalence point has been reached (approximately).
+• End point: The point at which the indicator changes color, signaling that the equivalence point has been reached (approximately).

 • Titration curve: A graph that shows the change in pH or other property of the solution as the titrant is added.